mdb0/ocaml_rtx/README.md

 projet de path tracing en ocaml.

+to make it work, write the path of the .vox file in the variable 'path' in the beginging of the stript, then, recompile the all thing.

-commandes:
+# commandes:
-  - mouse click on the image to set focus.
+  - mouse click on the image to set the focus on the point clicked.

-features:
-  - global ilumination with importance sampling
-  - 3 materials (diffuse, metal, emit)

-renders:
+# renders:

 ![Alt text](./renders/chr_knight_dof.png?raw=true "Title")